 This ‘fine-tuned’ balance between protecting individual liberties and regulating the (potentially negative) actions on society, would be achieved through several strategies, namely, mitigation, adaptation, restoration, substitution and doing nothing.
 It is useful to keep these in mind - particularly (risk) mitigation and adaptation - because they are mutatis mutandis echoed in the strategies that regulators (in particular the European Commission - EC) considered in selecting the approach best suited toward the regulation of AI.

 Against the backdrop of Anthropocene scholarship, AI gives a telling example of a specific kind of human intervention that the world should now adjust to.
 The ‘impairment’ here comes from the fact that the portion of nature that the human genius has found a way to artificially mimic (and reshape?) is… human nature (or rather, aspects of human rationality and agency).
-This has motivated a part of the research field to qualify AI technologies as actants: agency-apt entities, capable of making decisions with concrete consequences, much like their ‘natural’ counterparts i.e. human actors.
+This has motivated certain scholars to qualify AI technologies as actants: agency-apt entities, capable of making decisions with concrete consequences, much like their ‘natural’ counterparts i.e. human actors.
 In this context, Floridi suggested that AI - more so than previous technologies - has the ability to affect the world ontologically.
 In a comment on his work, he reasserted two of his pivotal concepts that capture the tech-induced shifts of reality: the so-called infosphere and re-ontologizing.
 Infosphere - a pendant of the biosphere - denotes “the whole informational environment constituted by all informational entities.”
 It is an environment comparable to, but different from, cyberspace “since it also includes offline and analogue spaces of information.”

 Re-ontologizing refers to a “very radical form of (re)engineering (…) that not only designs, constructs or structures a system (e.g. a company, a machine or some artefacts) anew, but one that also fundamentally transforms its intrinsic nature, that is, its ontology or essence (…) nano-technologies and biotechnologies are not merely re-engineering but actually re-ontologizing our world.”
 This ‘re-ontologizing’ of the world (and of humans as a prominent part thereof) is not necessarily negative: in some of his more recent work, Floridi suggested that AI can, in fact, be a contributor to, and a catalyser for the social good.
 As is often the case with new technologies, they are never ‘all good’ and ‘all bad’ as their advantages (e.g. an increase in GDP, an overall increase in people’s levels of education) often come accompanied by threats (e.g. replacement of human labour by AI systems, data/privacy-violations etc).